Raghav-Latawa/Pizzahut_Data_Analysis_SQL/README.md

 &nbsp;

-The Classic category led in sales volume, followed by Specialty and Veggie categories.
+The Classic category led in sales volume, followed by Supreme and Veggie categories.

 &nbsp;